Cox Report: Committee created by the U.S. House of Representatives

 The Chairman of the committee was Republican Rep. Christopher Cox of California, whose name became synonymous with the committee's final report.
 Four other Republicans and Democrats served on the panel, including Representative Norm Dicks, who served as the ranking Democratic member.
 The committee's final report was approved unanimously by all 9 members.
 The redacted version of the report was released to the public May 25, 1999.

 Major allegations

-The Cox Report contained five major allegations about China and nuclear weapons.